aGreenCat/TwinBee/README.md

 ---
 ### Proposal: TwinBee

-A vertical scorlling shooting game of one or two bees that shoot bells out of clouds and shoot random flying things and throw bombs at land sturctures that are mean.
+A vertical scorlling shooting game of one or two bees that shoot bells out of clouds to get power-ups and shoot random flying things and throw bombs at land sturctures that are mean.